From the Author: Give me 4 Days and I'll

 facial conformation (Persian features), and scarring from previous

-infections.
-However, the most common cause of conjunctivitis in cats is
+One of the most common cause of conjunctivitis in cats is

 infection with a Herpes virus.
-In cats, Herpes is an upper respiratory

 Nearly all cats are exposed to

-Herpesvirus as kittens.
+Herpes virus as kittens.
 For most cats, no further problems occur.
 However,

 Herpes is a sneaky virus, and likes to lie dormant until it gets a chance